Action Statement Released

 Project status update 2018

-The final Visitor Economy Action Statement was released on 13 June 2018.
+The final Visitor Economy Action Statement was released on 13 June 2018 and reform implementation progressed.